 The Lord Buddha was born in 623 BC, testified by the inscription on the pillar erected by the Mauryan Emperor Asoka in 249 BC.
 Lumbini is one of the holiest places of one of the world's great religions, and the remains relics of ancient monasteries contain important evidence about the nature of Buddhist pilgrimage centers from as early as the 3rd century BC.
 Another main attractions are the Mayadevi Temple and the sacred pond Puskarni located south of the pillar.
 It is said that Mayadevi took a bath before giving a birth to Buddha.

-After Breakfast, we fly back to Kathmandu and check into our pre booked hotel.
-Rest of the day is free for independent activities.
-Can go for souvenir shopping for friends and family back home.
+After Breakfast, we drive back to Kathmandu and check into our pre-booked hotel.
 In the evening we will be having farewell dinner hosted by Travel House Nepal.

 Our adventure in Nepal comes to an end today!
 After Breakfast, Free till departure transfer to the airport to connect with the onward flight.
 Return home to tell the tale of legendary adventure.